Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting: Fidel-TS: A Benchmark Built on High-Fidelity Principles

 Translating raw, real-time data streams into a structured benchmark requires a pipeline that preserves the nuances of real-world data.
 The following steps detail our process, with a full summary of the complete pipeline in Figure \ref{fig:pipeline} and the resulting datasets in Table \ref{tab:all datasets}.
-Detailed descriptions of the datasets are provided in Appendix \ref{sec:details of datasets}.
+More detailed background information of these datasets are provided in Appendix \ref{sec:details of datasets}.

 \paragraph{Handling Real-World Data Imperfections.} Embodying our principle of high fidelity, a core feature of the benchmark data is that it directly reflects the challenges of real-world instrumentation.
 Sourced from physical sensors rather than statistically processed tables, the raw time series data naturally contains imperfections like environmental noise and missing values.
 This inherent instability is a feature, not a flaw, representing the unfiltered reality of live data streams.
 Our first step involves filtering obvious outliers and aligning timestamps to a consistent sampling rate.
 To handle missing values realistically, we distinguish between short and long gaps.
 Short-duration gaps are filled using linear interpolation, reflecting minor data transmission issues.
 However, longer gaps are treated as significant real-world events; we mark the numerical values as zero and generate a corresponding textual description, such as 'sensor downtime', which is aligned with the relevant timestamps.
 This transforms a data quality issue into a valuable contextual feature for the models to learn from.
+Note that long-term gaps account for only a small proportion of our data and thus introduce negligible bias to the evaluation.
+Detailed statistics are provided in Appendix \ref{sec: missing handling}.